Yosemite Valley: Descriptions

-Yosemite Valley represents only one percent of the park area, but this is where most visitors arrive and stay.
+Yosemite Valley represents only one percent of the park area, but it is where most visitors arrive and stay.
 More than half a dozen creeks tumble from hanging valleys at the top of granite cliffs that can rise 3000–3500 ft above the valley floor, which itself is 4000 ft above sea level.
 These streams combine into the Merced River, which flows out from the western end of the valley, down the rest of its canyon to the San Joaquin Valley.
 The flat floor of Yosemite Valley holds both forest and large open meadows, which have views of the surrounding crests and waterfalls.

 Below is a description of these features, looking first at the walls above, moving west to east as a visitor does when entering the valley, then visiting the waterfalls and other water features, returning east to west with the flow of water.

 The first view of Yosemite Valley many visitors see is the Tunnel View.
 So many paintings were made from a viewpoint nearby that the National Park Service named that viewpoint Artist Point.
 The view from the lower (western) end of the Valley contains the great granite monolith El Capitan on the left, and Cathedral Rocks on the right with Bridalveil Fall.
 Just past this spot the Valley suddenly widens with the Cathedral Spires, then the pointed obelisk of Sentinel Rock to the south.
 Across the Valley on the northern side are the Three Brothers, rising one above the other like gables built on the same angle – the highest crest is Eagle Peak, with the two below known as the Middle and Lower Brothers.